-Students need to have a current Library /ID card to borrow books and equipment, they will be issued with one at the start of their schooling or can purchase a replacement card for \$5 at any time from the library staff.
-Students will not be permitted to enter the library without their library card.
+The Library has a generified Fiction Section and well-signed Non-Fiction Section.
+Students need to have a Library ID card to borrow books and equipment.
+They will be issued with one at the start of their schooling or can purchase a replacement card for \$6 at any time from the library staff.